Axions as Dark Matter, Dark Energy, and Dark Radiation: Axions as Dark Matter

 \subsection{Bounds from astrophysics and cosmology}

 Astrophysical and cosmological probes provide some of the most stringent constraints on axions and ALPs.
 Stellar evolution is highly sensitive to additional cooling channels, such as axion emission via the Primakoff process or axion–nucleon bremsstrahlung.
 Observations of horizontal branch stars, red giants, and white dwarfs have been used to bound the axion–photon and axion–electron couplings~\cite{Raffelt:2006cw, Viaux:2013lha, Capozzi:2020cbu, Carenza:2020cis, DiLuzio:2020jjp}.
-Core-collapse supernovae provide complementary constraints, most notably from SN1987A, which restricts excessive energy loss through axion emission~\cite{Raffelt:1987yt, Raffelt:2006cw, Carenza:2019pxu}.
-On cosmological scales, axions with masses below $\sim$eV remain stable on cosmic timescales and can act as DM or DR~\cite{Arias:2012az, Marsh:2015xka}.
+Core-collapse supernovae provide complementary constraints, most notably from SN1987A, which restricts excessive energy loss through axion emission~\cite{Raffelt:1987yt, Raffelt:2006cw, Carenza:2019pxu, Caputo:2024oqc}.
+On cosmological scales, axions with masses below around the eV remain stable on cosmic timescales and can act as DM or DR~\cite{Arias:2012az, Marsh:2015xka}.
 For ultralight axions, the suppression of structure formation leaves an imprint on the matter power spectrum and on the CMB lensing signal~\cite{Hu:2000ke, Hlozek:2016lzm, Hlozek:2017zzf, Poulin:2018dzj, Rogers:2020ltq, Hui:2021tkt, Ferreira:2020fam}.
+Recent high-redshift observations from the James Webb Space Telescope further probe this regime by constraining early galaxy formation and the ultraviolet luminosity function, placing additional bounds on ultralight axion DM scenarios~\cite{Bird:2023pkr, Lazare:2024uvj, Winch:2024mrt, Sipple:2024svt}.
 Current large-scale structure and CMB data place strong upper limits on the abundance of axions with $m_a \lesssim 10^{-24}$\,eV.
 Furthermore, if the PQ symmetry is broken before inflation, isocurvature fluctuations in the axion field are generated, whose amplitude is constrained by {\it Planck} data~\cite{Linde:1991km, Seckel:1985tj, Kawasaki:2013ae}.
 These isocurvature bounds translate into strong limits on the inflationary Hubble scale and on the allowed axion parameter space.